VJ4538/FoodRecipe/README.md

 # Food Recipe App

-This is a food recipe app developed using react, redux, Material-UI and Spoonacular API.
+### Description:
+Designed and developed a food recipe web application using Spoonacular API, React, React router, Redux, Material UI, which allow users to search and plan their desired recipe and meal.

 ### Purpose:
 1. Help people decide what they want to eat.